On the Convergence of the Gradient Descent Method with Stochastic Fixed-point Rounding Errors under the Polyak-Lojasiewicz Inequality: Gradient descent method with fixed-point arithmetic

 \subsubsection{Case III}

-In this case, we consider updating rules satisfying \refeq{eq:d_c3}, for which the updating vector are comprised of entries $d_i^{(k)}$ that satisfy either \refeq{eq:d_c1} or \refeq{eq:d_c2}.
-We show that the convergence rate is bounded by a value that is larger than the bound in Case I and smaller than the bound in Case II.
+In this case, we consider the updating rule that satisfies \cref{eq:d_c3}.
+The updating vector consists of entries $\wt{d}_i^{(k)}$ that satisfy either \cref{eq:d_c1} or \cref{eq:d_c2}.
+Our analysis demonstrates that the convergence rate is bounded between the rates observed in Case I and Case II.
+For the next result, we need to introduce the following quantity: